CompuTec/computec-docs/docs/processforce/user-guide/item-details/item-master-data-setup.md

 ## Form Header

-- **Unit Price**: this value is automatically applied to the Bill of Materials (BOM) and Manufacturing Orders and is used in financial transactions.
+- **Item No.**: The unique identifier/code of the item.
+- **Description**: The name or description of the item for easier identification.
+- **Foreign Name**: An alternate name of the item, often used for international customers/vendors.
+- **Item Type**: Specifies what type of item it is.
-- **Item Group**: required for License Plate functionality.
+- **Item Group**: Required for License Plate functionality.
 A specific Item Group code must be configured under  [General Settings](../system-initialization/general-settings/overview.md) ProcessForce → License tab
+- **UoM Group** (Unit of Measure Group): Defines how the item is measured and sold (e.g., Box, Manual).
+- **Bar Code**: Field for assigning a barcode to the item for scanning purposes.
+- **Price List**: Defines the default price list from which the item price will be derived.
+- **Unit Price**: This value is automatically applied to the Bill of Materials (BOM) and Manufacturing Orders and is used in financial transactions.
+The base selling price of the item in the primary currency.
-- **Sales Item, Inventory Item, Purchase Item, Fixed Assets Item**: these fields should remain unchecked when Phantom Item is also unchecked for Co-Product production in General Settings.
+- **Sales Item, Inventory Item, Purchase Item, Fixed Asset Indicator**: These fields should remain unchecked when Phantom Item is also unchecked for Co-Product production in General Settings.

   :::note
       When using license plates, CompuTec ProcessForce automatically generates a license plate number and assigns it to the Item Master, following the defined Item Group code.